TRANSPARENCY

 Driven by our unstoppable spirit, we are continually striving for excellence and improvement in our collections in response to customer feedback, celebrating the feminine silhouette in a realistic size range of 6 – 18.

-A driving factor in our production and pre production focuses on ensuring our garments will stand the test of time, when they do eventually shuffle of this mortal coil, they will not be a hindrance for the earth to process, due to their natural origin.
+A driving factor in our production and pre production focuses on ensuring our garments will stand the test of time, when they do eventually shuffle off this mortal coil, they will not be a hindrance for the earth to process, due to their natural origin.

 Fast Fashion and bulk purchased clothing cannot be produced ethically as it relies on enormous volume outputs within such short lead times.